meta-flutter/meta-agl-devel/meta-agl-jailhouse/meta-agl-jailhouse.md

 qemux86-64:~# modprobe uio_ivshmem

 ```
+---
+**Note**

+For the above steps to get working, compile the kernels separately with the following configurations(in the menuconfig):

+- One with `UIO_IVSHMEM`(for backend) and,
+- another with `VIRTIO_IVSHMEM`(for frontend).

+For the frontend kernel you can also use the minimal Configurations present [here](https://github.com/siemens/jailhouse-images/blob/master/recipes-kernel/linux/files/amd64_defconfig_5.10).
+You can also build this kernel externally and copy the kernel-image later in the target image.

+---

 After this check for the PCI device using `lspci -k`, you will see something like this below: